 Long haired GSD Exercise

 The exercise needs of a puppy are quite different.
 With puppies, their bones, muscle, and joints are still growing and developing.
-The best exercise for a young puppy is free play with age-appropriate toys.
+The best exercise for a young puppy is free to play with age-appropriate toys.

 Grooming & Bruising

-German Shepherds are generally a healthy breed and even their breeding does not have many complications attached.
+German Shepherds are generally a healthy breed, and even their breeding does not have many complications attached.
 They will need regular brushing and grooming, especially if you enjoy hiking or outdoor activities with your GSD.

 A German Shepherd doesn’t need to be bathed weekly, but this breed’s dense coat benefits from a monthly washing.
 Regularly groom your dog to help maintain a healthy coat, improve blood flow and reduce the risk of dry or irritated skin.

-Dental Health check up
+Dental Health Check-up

-Proper dental health care is as important for every dog similarly it is very important for the long haired GSD dog.
+Proper dental health care is important for every dog; similarly, it is very important for the long-haired GSD dog.
 Brush your dog’s teeth at least 2 or 3 times a week.
-You get a special toothbrush for dogs and your vet can guide you on how to use them.
+You get a special toothbrush for dogs, and your vet can guide you on how to use them.

 Love & affection